A Simple Marketing Guide For Selecting Social Networks

 A final note: selecting social networks is serious work.
 This article and template do not minimize the work.
 They are intended to help you cut through the confusion and get started.

 Want some guidance?
-Contact me and let's start a conversation to get your social networks selected.Mission: To help small and mid-size businesses sell more by re-thinking their business and marketing strategies.
+Contact me and let's start a conversation to get your social networks selected.Mission: To help small and mid-size businesses acquire customers by re-thinking their business and marketing strategies.